Science Career Guide: Salary and Degree Info

 Starting a career in the field of science can be hard.
 It is an arduous process that can take years, and it may take some time before they can make a name for themselves or make a substantial contribution to their chosen field.
 But being a science graduate is totally worth it.

-According to the Bureau of Labor Statistics, students with degrees in life, physical and social science have a median annual wage of $74,330, much higher than the median age for all occupations.
+According to the Bureau of Labor Statistics, students with degrees in life, physical, and social science have a median annual wage of $78,280, much higher than the median age for all occupations.

 As for the work environment, science graduates experience it differently.
 For example, microbiologists mostly work in laboratories and offices.
 They work full-time and work regular hours.

-On the other hand, zoologists and wildlife biologists do not only work in offices and laboratories but can also explore the outdoors where they spend considerable time gathering data and studying animals in their natural habitat.
+On the other hand, zoologists and wildlife biologists not only work in offices and laboratories but can also explore the outdoors, where they spend considerable time gathering data and studying animals in their natural habitats.

 The vast scope of science and its many different forms are the major reasons for its varied yet exciting careers.
 While most science occupations require them to explore and delve into the unknown, many of these are stable and lucrative.